lasp/fp32-fsw-xmera/algorithms/convertStPlatformToBody/convertStPlatformToBody.rst

 -----------------

 The ``convertStPlatformToBody`` module converts a star tracker attitude measurement from the sensor (case) frame into the spacecraft body frame.
-It takes the inertial-to-case attitude quaternion and case-frame angular velocity produced by the star tracker and, using a configured body-to-case mounting DCM, outputs the inertial-to-body MRP and body-frame angular velocity suitable for downstream navigation and control modules.
+It takes the inertial-to-case attitude quaternion and case-frame delta quaternion produced by the star tracker and, using a configured body-to-case mounting DCM, outputs the inertial-to-body MRP and body-frame angular velocity suitable for downstream navigation and control modules.
+The adapter layer accepts the legacy angular-velocity field on ``STSensorMsgPayload`` and converts it to a delta quaternion before invoking the algorithm, so upstream producers may continue to publish angular velocity until the message layout is updated.

 -------------------------------